Skip to main content

 info

-The modules() function in startKoin load the given list of modules
+The modules() function in startKoin loads the given list of modules.
+We retrieve the UserApplication instance from Koin using KoinPlatform.getKoin().get<UserApplication>().

-Here is the Koin moduel declaration for our app:
+Here is the Koin module declaration for our app:

 val appModule = module {